jpancoast-kenzan/spinnaker-terraform/README.md

 ```
 ./create_spinnaker_vpc.sh -a destroy -c aws
 ```
-Congratulations, your spinnaker VPC is now gone!
+Congratulations, your Spinnaker VPC is now gone!